hx259/qXem/_posts/2023-06-25-IntSymmetry.md

 \end{align}
 $$

-Using the permutation symmetry of the 2e integrals, we find in general:
+Using the permutation symmetry of the 2e integrals, we find for **complex orbitals**:

 $$
 \begin{align}